debezium/debezium-design-documents/DDD-11.md

 ```

 `writableChunk` returns the chunk at the tail of the list, starting a new one when the encoded event does not fit in the space that remains.
-An event's values are never split across chunks, which is what allows a single offset and length to describe them.
+An event's payload is never split across chunks, which is what allows a single offset and length to describe it.
-The one case that needs care is an event whose encoded values exceed the chunk capacity, such as a wide row of large character columns, since it would not fit an empty chunk either.
+The one case that needs care is an event whose encoded payload exceeds the chunk capacity, such as a wide row of large character columns, since it would not fit an empty chunk either.
 Such an event is given a chunk of its own, sized to fit exactly.
 That chunk is full as soon as it is written, so the next event seals it and starts a regular chunk, and nothing else in the design needs to know that chunk sizes can differ.
-When a chunk is replaced, it is sealed first, which is the point where compression happens; see [Value chunks](#value-chunks).
+When a chunk is replaced, it is sealed first, which is the point where compression happens; see [Payload chunks](#payload-chunks).

 `ensureCapacity` grows all the metadata arrays together, so that a single capacity check covers every field.
 A transaction starts at 8 slots so that the many small transactions a connector sees stay small.